Is Chewing Gum Good for Your Teeth?

 How does chewing gum help?

 So just how does chewing gum every day help fight tooth decay?
-Tooth decay is caused by the the formation of acid in our mouths, which attacks the protective surface of our teeth.
-Acid build-up is a natural occurrence and is caused by almost everything we eat, however problems arise when we eat sugar frequently or in large amounts.
-The problem is also caused when food particles remain in the teeth after eating, harbouring and providing a perfect breeding ground for harmful bacteria which also create more acid.
+Tooth decay is caused by the formation of acid in our mouths.
+These acids attack the protective surface of our teeth.
+This acid build-up is a natural occurrence and is caused by almost everything we eat.
+However, problems arise when we eat sugar frequently or in large amounts.
+The problem is also caused when food particles remain in the teeth after eating.
+This harbours and provides a perfect breeding ground for harmful bacteria which also creates more acid.
 This causes our teeth to have prolonged exposure to acid, which is when problems begin to arise.

-Chewing sugar free gum increases the production of saliva, which can help wash away food particles and can help to restore optimum plaque pH levels faster.
+Chewing sugar-free gum increases the production of saliva.
+This can help wash away food particles and can help to restore optimum plaque pH levels faster.
 These benefits can offset the risk of long term acid exposure, helping to prevent dental cavities and leading to potentially major cost savings for health-care systems.

 Keeping the balance

 It is important to remember that chewing gum will only help prevent tooth decay as part of a healthy oral hygiene regime.
 That includes brushing twice a day, maintaining a reasonable sugar intake and avoiding sugary snacks between meals.
 It is also worth bearing in mind that gum should be chewed in moderation for short periods after meals rather than continuously, with a growing body of scientific evidence indicating that excess gum chewing can cause Tempromandibular (TMJ) joint dysfunction syndrome.